The workout montage is time-honoured movie tradition. But can you use them to get fit? We roped in our personal trainer to find out.

 His bicep curl technique is awful, as the elbows are not flush to his body.
 I’d also suggest he stops the push-ups with the elevated clap, as that’s a move for show-offs only.

 While I like the ghetto approach, using paint cans as a barbell, it’s obvious that he’d plateau quickly, resulting in fewer gains.
+Moreover, his decision to cut out all toxins and sitting seems a bit extreme, one that may be hard to commit to long-term.

 Credit must be paid to Travis, though, as he’s at least nailed the shirtless post-workout selfie.
+Yeah, I’m talking to you.

 Workout #2 – Teen Wolf Too – Boxing Program